W-R126/social-lending-ui/README.md

-# Social Lending UI
+# Social Lending React Frontend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+It uses the custom FinTech Challenge template which integrates by default typescript, emotion and react testing library.

+For its Component Library, it uses [Chakra UI](https://chakra-ui.com/).

+## Setting up development environment

+First of all, ensure all dependencies have been installed correctly.

+### `yarn install`

+Then, you can run one of the two following commands.

 ### `yarn start`